Rooholla-KhorramBakht/SimpleHandEye/README.md

 To get the end-effector pose, we use [FR3Py](https://github.com/Rooholla-KhorramBakht/FR3Py), a Python library for easy interface to Franka FR3 robots.
 But you can also use other robotic manipulators and subscribe to their ROS TF messages through `SimpleHandEye.interfaces.ros`.

 Follow through the steps in FR3Py documentation to install the library and run the corresponding C++ driver to communicate with the robot.
-Then instantiate the python interface as follows:
+Then instantiate the Python interface as follows:

 ```python
 from FR3Py.robot.interface import FR3Real